nwo-i-dcc/2023-12-05-software-carpentry/index.md

 <p id="certificates">
     <strong>Certificate of attendance:</strong>
-  If you attend all 3 lessons you will receive a Software Carpentry certification from The Carpentries foundation.
-If you attend 1 or 2 lessons you will receive a certificate of attendance from NWO-I DCC.
+  If you require an certificate of attendance, please contact the organizers.
 </p>

 <hr/>